reactjs/react.dev/content/tutorial/tutorial.md

 **It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key, you may want to consider restructuring your data so that you do.

+> Warning:
-If no key is specified, React will present a warning and use the array index as a key by default.
+> If no key is specified, React will present a warning and use the array index as a key by default.
 Using the array index as a key is problematic when trying to re-order a list's items or inserting/removing list items.
 Explicitly passing `key={i}` silences the warning but has the same problems as array indices and is not recommended in most cases.

 Keys do not need to be globally unique.
 Keys only needs to be unique between components and their siblings.